-The Department of Public Health is an integral part of EIU and the College of Health & Human Services.
+The Department of Public Health & Nutrition is an integral part of EIU and the College of Health & Human Services.
 We embody the mission of the University: we are ALL IN for our students.
-Our faculty has over 200 years of combined experience, and we are dedicated to preparing our students for a variety of challenging and rewarding professions in the areas of Community Health Education, Emergency Management and Disaster Preparedness, and Health Administration.
+Our faculty has over 200 years of combined experience, and we are dedicated to preparing our students for a variety of challenging and rewarding professions in the areas of Community Health Education, Emergency Management and Disaster Preparedness, Health Administration, and Nutrition & Dietetics.

 We are excited about the interdisciplinary major in Health Communication, our latest collaboration with the School of Communication & Journalism, and an outgrowth of our interdisciplinary minor in Health Communication.
 EIU students now have the opportunity to be a part of the only undergraduate major in Health Communication in the Midwest.
 AND....it is available in BOTH a face-to-face and an online delivery modality.
 Contact Dr. Beth Gill (firstname.lastname@example.org) for more information about the Health Comm program.

-The Department makes an EXTRAORDINARY INVESTMENT to make sure our students have the experiences as undergraduates that make them better candidates for jobs and graduate school.
+The Department makes an EXTRAORDINARY INVESTMENT to make sure our students have the experiences that make them better candidates for jobs, graduate school, or whatever the next step is.
 Close student-faculty interactions are the hallmark of our Department.
-It doesn't matter how long it has been since a student has graduated -- once a Department of Public Health student, ALWAYS a Department of Public Health student.
+It doesn't matter how long it has been since a student has graduated -- once a Public Health & Nutrition student, ALWAYS a Public Health & Nutrition student.
 Faculty routinely serve as references for alumni as they apply for jobs or graduate programs.
 Even better is when we can work with alumni as colleagues.
 Many of our student's internship supervisors are alumni of our program.
 Even some of our faculty are alumni.

 Want to know more?
 Feel free to contact any of the faculty with questions.